Skip to main content

 1. Go to the Travel Center

-2. Under “New Reimbursements” click on “Create Reimbursement for Another”
+• If there is not an approved TA then go to “New Reimbursements” and click on “Create Reimbursement for Another”

-5. Upload the Travel Authorization (invitation to campus, contract, or AP104) and the itinerary for the trip as back up.
+4. Upload the Travel Authorization (invitation to campus, contract) and the itinerary for the trip as backup.

 Be sure to include the visitor’s itinerary on any reimbursement request and also upload a copy to any pcard charges related to their travel.